Bhavnagar State

-The Kotwals of the royal palace of Bhavnagar were Talpada Kolis of Radhavanaj village of Kheda district.

 History

 The Gohil Rajputs faced severe competition in Marwar.
 Around 1260 AD, they moved down to the Gujarat coast and established three capitals; Sejakpur (present-day Ranpur), Umrala and Sihor.
 Sejakpur was founded in 1194.

 Predecessor state of Sejakpur founded in 1194 (or 1240 or 1260), then the capitals were at Ranipur 1254/1309, Umrala or Gogha 1309/1445, Umrala 1445/1570, Shihor 1570/1723 then finally Bhavnagar from 1723.
 The Gohils claim to be descended from the celebrated Pandavas, who belonged to the lunar or Chandravanshi race, and so trace their line from the celebrated Shalivahan, founder of the Shaka era (Col. James Tod makes them of the solar race).
 The old family title of Rawal or Raol was earned at the memorable battle of Chitor, fought with Alauddin Khilji in 1303.
 The state motto is "Man Proposes but God disposes" on a label azure.
 The state arms are Gules, an eagle or displayed, in chief on a canton of the second, a lion statant of the first.

 In 1722–1723, forces led by Khanthaji Kadani and Pilaji Gaekwad attempted to raid Sihor but were repelled by Maharaja Bhavsinhji Gohil.
 After the war Bhavsinhji realised the reason for repeated attack was the location of Sihor.
 In 1723, he established a new capital near Vadva village, 20 km away from Sihor, and named it Bhavnagar after himself.
 It was a carefully chosen strategic location because of its potential for maritime trade.
 Naturally, Bhavnagar became the capital of Bhavnagar State.
 In 1807, Bhavnagar State became a British protectorate.

 The old town of Bhavnagar was a fortified town with gates leading to other important regional towns.
 It remained a major port for almost two centuries, trading commodities with Mozambique, Zanzibar, Singapore, and the Persian Gulf.

-By the time that Akheraji ruled in Bhavnagar, Talaja was a stronghold of the Koli “pirates”.
-In 1771 Bhavnagar allied itself with the British to suppress piracy and Talaja was taken by a combined force of British Indian Navy and Bhavnagar army.